bids-apps/mindboggle/README.md

         surf/
 ```

-To build the docker image, do
+To pull the docker image from Docker Hub, do

 ```
-docker build -t bids/mindboggle .
+docker pull bids/mindboggle
 ```

 To run the docker, do